EdbMails EDB Recovery and Migration software

 2. Plan 2: Upgrade your computer hardware and storage space

-The following are some of the best practices for Exchange server storage:
+Here are some best practices for managing Exchange Server storage effectively:

-• For a standalone mailbox server role, consider moving the transaction log files to a RAID-1 (Redundant Array of Independent Disks) volume.
+• For a standalone Mailbox server, store transaction log files on a RAID-1 (Redundant Array of Independent Disks)

 See Exchange server storage configuration options for single and multiple databases per volume.